tonethar/IGME-230-Fall-2019/weekly/week-09A-notes.md

 ## III.
 Readings and Homework Assignments
 - As always, keep an eye on the myCourses dropboxes, both the descriptions and due dates.
 These will help you keep track of what is due/when, and what you should be working on
+- There are 3 more LWD Study Quizzes in myCourses - they cover Flex & CSS Grid - after these we are DONE with the textbook for this course (PS - I recommend that you keep the book and not sell it - the text could be a valuable reference in the future if you pursue web development or design as a career)
-- Submit all of these assignments on time, even if they are not 100% right
+- Submit all of the course assignments on time, even if they are not 100% right!

 ## IV.
 Today's HW - Fun Suggester II - *Son of Fun Suggester*